Key dates:

 Conformance Testing), giving users visibility into upcoming feature support.

-that validate protocol support against the published specifications.
-SDKs receive a conformance score
+All SDKs are evaluated using automated conformance tests that validate protocol support against the published specifications.
+SDKs receive a conformance score based on test results:- Tier 1: 100% conformance required

 - Tier 2: 80% conformance required